Jacob Epstein: The Hudson memorial

 In January 1924 the Leicester Galleries held their third exhibition of Epstein's works.
-The exhibition attracted few sales but did elicit a critical and damaging review in the New Statesman by Roger Fry and a unsigned and overtly racist article in The New Age.
+The exhibition attracted few sales but did elicit a critical and damaging review in the New Statesman by Roger Fry and an unsigned and overtly racist article in The New Age.
 Through Muirhead Bone, Epstein was commissioned by the government of Poland to create a portrait bust of Joseph Conrad.
 Epstein, wrote Conrad, "has produced a wonderful piece of work of a somewhat monumental dignity, and yet—everybody agrees—the likeness is striking."
-The Polish government refused to accept the work, completed a few months before Conrad died, and it was eventually, in 1960, acquired by the National Portrait Galley in London.
+The Polish government refused to accept the work, completed a few months before Conrad died, and it was eventually, in 1960, acquired by the National Portrait Gallery in London.

 America 1927

 In 1927 Epstein agreed to hold an exhibition in New York at the Ferargil Gallery on West 47th Street and spent most of that year preparing fifty works for the show.
 The exhibition was a success, with several pieces selling including two bought by public collections.
 During his four months in America, Epstein made three portrait busts, most notably one of the singer Paul Robeson.

 In early 1928 the Epstein family moved to 18 Hyde Park Gate, a five-storey house with a ballroom that became Epstein's studio and allowed him to start gathering together his unsold and unfinished works from various sheds and garages around London.
 He also retained Deerhurst, a cottage and studio at Loughton in Epping Forest.